“I want to help people to understand they are the solution."

 Risks and Benefits of Therapy

-Psychotherapy is a process in which Therapist and Patient discuss a myriad of issues, events, experiences and memories for the purpose of creating positive change so Client can experience his/her life more fully.
+Psychotherapy is a process in which Therapist and Client discuss a myriad of issues, events, experiences and memories for the purpose of creating positive change so Client can experience his/her/their life more fully.
 It provides an opportunity to better, and more deeply understand oneself, as well as, any problems or difficulties Client may be experiencing.
 Psychotherapy is a joint effort between Client and Therapist.
 Progress and success may vary depending upon the particular problems or issues being addressed, as well as many other factors.

 Participating in therapy may result in a number of benefits to the client, including, but not limited to reduced stress and anxiety, a decrease in negative thoughts and self-sabotaging behaviors, improved interpersonal relationships, increased comfort in social, work, and family settings, increased capacity for intimacy, and increased self-confidence.
 Such benefits may also require substantial effort on the part of the client, including an active participation in the therapeutic process, honesty, and a willingness to change feelings, thoughts and behaviors.
 There is no guarantee that therapy will yield any or all of the benefits listed above.